-Any band or dj that guarantees all your guests will be on the dancefloor all night is full of crap.
+Let's get this out of the way - any wedding band or dj that guarantees they can get all your guests on the dancefloor all night is full of crap. #sorrynotsorry

 But here’s the thing, you don’t want to.